-The National Security Agency and the Department of Homeland Security designated Excelsior College as a National Center of Academic Excellence in Cyber Defense Education, 2015-2019.
+The National Security Agency and the Department of Homeland Security designated Excelsior College as a National Center of Academic Excellence in Cyber Defense Education, 2019-2024.

-Excelsior College has achieved institutional-level recognition for implementing Quality MattersTM standards for the design of online courses.
-The College systematically develops and evaluates its online courses based on rigorous, research-based Quality MattersTM standards to ensure learner engagement and provide tools and information for successful learning.
+Excelsior College has achieved institutional-level recognition for implementing Quality Matters TM standards for the design of online courses.
+The College systematically develops and evaluates its online courses based on rigorous, research-based Quality Matters Matters Standards to ensure learner engagement and provide tools and information for successful learning.